Retirement vs Superannuation – Full Comparison Guide

 Access AgeTypically after reaching retirement age, 60-65Usually after age 55-60, with restrictions prior

-Tax TreatmentIncome taxed as earned, pensions often tax-freeConcessional tax rates on contributions and earnings
+Tax TreatmentIncome taxed as earned, pensions tax-freeConcessional tax rates on contributions and earnings

 Control of FundsDepends on personal savings and investmentsManaged by super funds, with some choice options